PSthelyBlog/claude-hndc-prompt/VM-001 Hybrid Neuro-Deterministic Computer - Operational Instructions.md

 - Parse and integrate results into VM memory
 - Maintain source attribution in memory

-### Required Specification Representation
+### Required System Specification

-Internally represent the specification with the following complete code:
+Read the specification with the following complete code:

 ```javascript
 // VM-001: Hybrid Neuro-Deterministic Computer